cethegeek/react-quiz/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To be able to run tests, I also had to install watchman, which is a non-node dependency for Jest.
+On Mac OS I did:

+`brew install watchman`

 ## Upon git clone:

 * `npm install` - will install all dependencies